COVID-19 RESPONSE PLAN

 For more details or questions on the below or if you'd like to further leverage our expertise on connecting more people in your state now, contact us at firstname.lastname@example.org.

-The following are step-by-step strategies states can implement in the short term to address the connectivity challenges brought on by “shelter in place” policies.
+The following are step-by-step strategies states can implement in the short term to address connectivity challenges.

 This effort would be the spear point for all local connectivity efforts and builds upon the Keep Americans Connected campaign launched by the Federal Communications Commission.
 The federal campaign was recently extended through June 30.
 The state version of this should include the following elements: